lenowac/AsanaDesktop/README.md

-update: after years of refusing to do so, their dev team apparently figured out how to run some basic commands to wrap a [official client](https://asana.com/download).
+update: after years of refusing to do so, their dev team apparently figured out how to run some basic commands to wrap an [official client](https://asana.com/download).
 Good job, your team managed accomplish what a incompetent student did in a day.
 Well done.
 If you read this, don't get Asana.
 IMHO it's shit.

 ----